 One of the biggest causes of wasted energy in schools is the heating and hot water which are often poorly controlled.
 In schools with well-controlled systems, heating fuel consumption is typically 15-30% lower than other schools.
 Good control not only saves energy, but also maintains a consistently comfortable environment for building users, as well as keeping the boiler in better condition.
+Rather than a boiler running 24/7, in a well-controlled system the boiler or heater won't be on unless you need heating or hot water so it's worthwhile to make sure that your controls are set well.

-Discuss the best times for the school heating to come on and turn off each day.
-Use this activity to help you analyse your heating timings to see whether your heating is coming on too early or turning off too late.
-The heating timer should be adjusted so that the school reaches optimum temperature as people begin to arrive, and cools down shortly before people leave.
-You can do this slowly by gradually adjusting the settings over a small period and checking the response and feedback from teachers and pupils.
-Ask pupils and staff whether they feel too hot or cold or just right.
-If they feel hot or comfortable, you could try changing the heating start time some more.
-You could record classroom temperatures hourly across the day, and then work out whether the heating needs to come on earlier or later.
+- Throughout the school day, ask pupils and staff whether they feel too hot or cold or just right.
+If they feel hot or comfortable, you could try turning the heating off earlier some more.
+You could record classroom temperatures hourly across the day, and then work out whether the heating needs to come on or switch off earlier or later.
 Perhaps it doesn't need to stay on all day.

 Remember the recommended temperatures for schools are:

-Normal teaching environment - 18°C
+- Normal teaching environment - 18°C

-Circulation spaces (e.g. corridors) - 15°C
+- Circulation spaces (e.g. corridors) - 15°C

-Areas with high levels of activity (e.g. sports halls) - 15°C
+- Areas with high levels of activity (e.g. sports halls) - 15°C

-Areas with low levels of activity - 21°C
+- Areas with low levels of activity - 21°C

-Special needs schools or areas with very young children - 21°C
+- Special needs schools or areas with very young children - 21°C

-If heating needs vary throughout the day and week, perhaps because of after school clubs on some days, review your school’s time settings every month to check they match the times when heating is needed.
+If heating needs vary throughout the day and week, perhaps because of after-school clubs on some days, review your school’s time settings every month to check they match the times when heating is needed.
 If you need to make short-term adjustments to your system, don’t forget to change them back.
 Installing a seven-day timer will allow for different settings for each day of the week, perfect for when the school isn’t in use over the weekend and holidays.